 Is It Worth DIYing Your Own Pro-Level Ceramic Coating?

-Ceramic Shine demonstration.
+Ceramic Spray demonstration.
 The easiest, safest, longest lasting DIY spray ceramic coating.

 We see this all the time - a customer inquires about a ceramic coating service and then decides to save a few bucks by doing it themselves instead.
 If you want to see the outcome of decisions like this, check out our Ceramic Coating Fail article here.
 We’re always happy to see people detail their own cars, but if you're doing it just to save some money, be sure to take a few things into account before making a final decision.